0xyk3r/Privision/README.md

 pip install -r requirements.txt
 ```

-> With this method, run the program using `python -m src.main`
+> With this method, run the program using `python -m privision.main`

 ### GPU Acceleration Installation